 The Penacho

-The list of components of the headdress already gives a reasonable indication of its worth.
-A framework of gold, gilt bronze, leather, paper, cotton and fibres with feathers from the quetzal, cotingas, roseate spoonbill, squirrel cuckoo and kingfisher.
+The list of components of this Aztec headdress already gives a reasonable indication of its worth: gold, gilt bronze, leather, paper, cotton and other fibres, and feathers from the quetzal, cotingas, roseate spoonbill, squirrel cuckoo and kingfisher.

 Combine these ingredients into a glorious 116cm by 175cm panoply of shimmering blues, greens and gold, throw in an association with an iconic Mexican culture, add a twist of Habsburg history, and you have a quite remarkable piece of art.